 |Maximum Request||$5 million per applicant||$2 million per applicant|

 Eligible Applicants: Local units of government or 501(c)(3) non-profit organizations.
 One application per applicant per round.
-The applicant must fulfill at least one of the following roles:
+If awarded, the applicant will enter into a State Grant Agreement and must take responsibility for all aspects of the project through completion.
+Applicants acting in a fiscal pass-through capacity only are not eligible.
+Additionally, the applicant must fulfill at least one of the following roles:

 - Own (or acquire) the trail corridor

 - Manage and maintain the trail once developed

 - Oversee and manage trail construction through completion

 Eligible Projects: All non-motorized trail types are eligible, but consideration will be given to multi-use trail types.
 All surface types are eligible and should meet contextual needs.
 All trails must be open to the public.